 “I expect you to beat the odds.
 That’s my gift to you, in fact, that gift of expectations.”

 At the end of this novel, Peter Sullivan tells the hard-scrabble students in his English class that he believes in them and expects them to succeed, even if no one else has ever had faith in them before.
-What a … Continue reading
+What a wonderful gift!
+In fact, in the closing pages, we … Read More

 “It’s one thing to know a lot and to have experienced a lot, but it’s quite another to know how you feel about what you’ve observed and lived.”

 We can’t assume that all novelists who create likable characters are likable themselves, but I imagine that Richard Russo is.
-In this collection of essays, he is warm, funny, and self-deprecating – traits that characterize many of the people in … Continue reading
+In this collection of essays, he is warm, funny, and self-deprecating – traits that characterize many of the people in his novels.
+For example, he tells us about the classmate … Read More

 “Wasn’t memory, that bully and oppressor, supposed to become soft and spongy?”